ScottLogic/blog/_posts/2023-11-09-the-sustainable-computing-ecosystem.markdown

 - sustainable software
 - Sustainability
 - Tech
-summary: 'Part of the Conscientious Computing series this blog talks about the emerging ecosystem of organisations that are promoting sustainability within software development, cloud computing, infrastructure, and digital services.'
+summary: Part of the Conscientious Computing series this blog talks about the emerging ecosystem of organisations that are promoting sustainability within software development, cloud computing, infrastructure, and digital services.
 author: ocronk
 image: "/uploads/greensoftware-ecosystem-024a11.png"
 contributors: jhowlett